 If you know you’ll be using discounts to incentivize purchasing, build your photography pricing to allow for those discounts!

-For example, if you want the flexibility to offer a 10% discount to any client at any time, begin with photography rates that are 10% higher than you need them to be.
+For example, if you want the flexibility to offer a 10% discount to any client at any time, begin with photography pricing that is 10% higher than it needs to be.

 Some clients will gladly pay you this higher rate, and never balk!
 But the ones who hesitate will receive your built-in 10% discount, bringing you back to your goal price.
 Now your clients feel valued, and you haven’t given up a dime!

-When you’re launching a discount, always highlight your full price along with the discounted rate!
+When you’re launching a discount, always highlight your full photography pricing along with the discounted rate.